Day 1: Third time’s a charm

 Since the beginning of this year, I’ve been trying to get into the habit of using my bullet journal every day to keep track of my daily tasks, goals, and projects.
 If you’ve never heard of a bullet journal, it’s basically just a notebook you use to keep track of everything.
 You can read more about it and the method behind it here.
 As I pulled opened my bullet journal this morning to make a quick list of my day’s to dos, I found myself thinking about this blog and the challenge that inspired it.

-It isn’t the first time I’ve thought about them since last December – they’ve been haunting me since I wrote my last post.
+It isn’t the first time I’ve thought about those things since last December – they’ve been haunting me since I wrote my last post.
 My abandoned challenge has been a source of low-key guilt and fleeting motivation over the past two months.
-There have been moments where I’ve thought of giving it another go, but just haven’t been able to get past that hurdle between wanting to do it and actually doing it.
+There have been moments where I’ve thought of giving it another go, but I just haven’t been able to get past that hurdle between wanting to do it and actually doing it.

 Today though, I feel like it’s time to give them up – the excuses I mean.
 I want to complete this challenge.
-Actually, I NEED to complete this challenge.
+Actually, I need to complete this challenge.
 There were so many positive changes that came from it the first time around.
 I could really use some of those right now.

-I’ve read that the best time to create new habits or to change old ones is when there’s a change in your routine.
+I’ve read that the best time to create new habits or to change old ones is when there’s been a change in your routine.
 After being away for a couple of weeks, coming back home is that best time for me.

 As I did previously, I’m going to start with one goal: walk 15,000 steps a day.
 That’s it.

-For those of you who’ve followed me so far, and for anyone who stumbles across this post in the future, I’d like to say thank you for reading y posts.
+For those of you who’ve followed me so far, and for anyone who stumbles across this post in the future, I’d like to say thank you for reading my posts.
 I’d also like to ask you for a favor: can you help hold my feet to the fire?
-It was the occasional notification of a new follower or of a comment on an old post that reminded me of this blog and challenge whenever it was starting to fade from my thoughts and memory.
+It was the occasional notification of a new follower, or of a comment on an old post, that reminded me of this blog and challenge whenever it was starting to fade from my thoughts and memory.
 Without them, I’m not sure I would be sitting here writing this post today.
 The thought that there might be someone out there reading this became a significant source of accountability for me in the past and I think it can continue to be that way going forward this time around.